googleapis/python-compute/README.rst

         print(network)

-In some cases (for instance, you don't want to store secrets on disk), you can create credentials from in-memory JSON and use the ``from_service_account_info`` method.
+When you don't want to store secrets on disk, you can create credentials from in-memory JSON and use the ``from_service_account_info`` method.
 You can also limit the use of your credentials only to specified scopes.
 For more information about OAuth 2.0 scopes for Google APIs, see `Scopes documentation page`_.
 Example: